238th Street station: Station layout

 This elevated station has two side platforms and three tracks, with the center one not used in revenue service.
+The station is served by the 1 at all times and is between Van Cortlandt Park–242nd Street to the north and 231st Street to the south.
 Each platform has beige windscreens and red canopies with green roofs in the center and black waist-high fences on either side.

-North of this station is the 240th Street Yard, where cars assigned to the 1 train are inspected and maintained.
+North of this station is the 240th Street Yard, where cars assigned to the 1 route are inspected and maintained.
 The yard has a footbridge to the tracks of the IRT Broadway–Seventh Avenue Line, crossovers and leads that allow this station to serve as a terminal.
 During the morning and afternoon rush-hours, some 1 trains begin their trips here as direct put-ins from the nearby 240th Street Yard, and some morning and afternoon rush-hour 1 trains end their trips either here or at 215th Street and drop-out and lay-up at the 240th Street Yard to prevent congestion at Van Cortlandt Park–242nd Street, which is the next and last stop on the 1 train to the north.